Surfboard Construction: What to Consider Before You Order

 A 3d printed surfboard from Wyve

-Some shapers are currently experimenting with really interesting constructions.
+Some manufacturers are experimenting with uncommon construction techniques.
 For example, 3D printing is beginning to make inroads into surfboard manufacturing.
-And some shapers exclusively build hollow-core, wood-veneered surfboards
+And some shapers exclusively build hollow-core, wood-veneered surfboards.

 Hollow constructions like these tend to share the same performance characteristics as ultra light weight foam cores — responsive, almost to a fault, depending on what you’re looking for.